foxal/biblio_explorer/Readme.md

 ## Highlights and key contributions

 1. A new tool works in both GUI and command line modes for exploring the bibliographic data in NDL Search and CiNii.
-2. A new author-based adaptive snowball sampling method that can avoid exponential growth in data colleciton and efficiently detects communities centered on the seed author or at a distance from the seed author.
+2. A new author-based adaptive snowball sampling method that can avoid exponential growth in data collection and efficiently detects communities centered on the seed author or at a distance from the seed author.
 3. An experiment on a symbiotic relationship between researcher and generative AI that allows the researcher to control the algorithm.
-4. Highly modulized design that allows the reuse of part or the entire tool for developing other tools.
+4. Highly modularized design that allows the reuse of part or the entire tool for developing other tools.

 ## Workflow